snapshot-labs/sx-evm/README.md

-# Snapshot-OC
+# Snapshot-X EVM

-Snapshot-OC is Snapshot's On-Chain voting framework.
+Snapshot-X EVM is Snapshot's on-chain voting framework.

 The goal of this framework is to provide a modular and secure voting system.